Ph.D. Agriculture: Admission 2025, Syllabus, Eligibility, Subjects, Colleges, Careers

 INR 56,400

-Ph.D.
-Agriculture Admission Process 2025
+Ph.D. in Agriculture Admission Process 2025

-Ph.D. in Agriculture is done through entrance exams such as ICAR AICE-JRF/SRF, CSIR-UGC NET or university based Ph.D. entrance examination and after which there is the interview.
+Ph.D. in Agriculture is done through entrance exams such as ICAR AICE-JRF/SRF, CSIR-UGC NET or university based Ph.D. entrance examination and after which there is an interview.
 The following is the process of admission in the Indian Agricultural Research Institute (IARI), New Delhi:

 Step 2: Take up the ICAR AICE-JRF/SRF exam, administered by NTA (National Testing Agency).
 Core subject knowledge, general knowledge and the ability to reason are tested in the exam.

-Step 3: Short listing of candidates will be done on the basis of the exam scores and eligibility standards and they will be invited to the personal interview at IARI.
+Step 3: Shortlisting of candidates will be done on the basis of the exam scores and eligibility standards,a nd they will be invited to the personal interview at IARI.

 Step 4: There is a final merit list that is prepared according to entrance score (80 %) and performance in the interview (20%).
-In the event that the candidate is chosen, he/she is supposed to complete admission procedures, by paying the first semester fee.
+In the event that the candidate is chosen, he/she is supposed to complete admission procedures by paying the first semester fee.

 Step 5: Get an admission offer letter.
 Report to the institute and verify the documents on the stipulated date and provide orientation.